ceford/cefjdemos-data-jdm-user/articles/en/languages/setup-a-multilingual-site.md

 Take a few minutes to explore the menu items and the types of information they lead to.

-## Multilingual Sample Data
+## Install and Publish Content Languages

-Before installing the Multilingual Sample Data you should install all the languages you intend to use.
+First install all the languages you intend to use.
 If you need to install an additional language later you will need to complete the configuration steps for that language one by one manually.
 That will be covered elsewhere.
 For this tutorial French, German and Welsh were added to the site default English language during Joomla Installation.
 To add languages after